HaNaK0/HaNaK0/README.md

 - 👋 Hi, I’m Hampus
-- :space_invader: I used to be a game dev but am currently studying media engineering at KTH in stockholm
+- :space_invader: I used to be a game dev but  now I'm a seaman instead.
-- 🌱 During the summer i'm a seasonal mechanic at Gröna Lund amusement park
+- 🌱 I still enjoy coding and spend alot of my free time doing it
 - 💞️ I’m looking to collaborate on cool game projects
 - 📫 How to reach me hampus@hampushuledal.com